2020s in military history: Australia

 The Brereton Report found evidence of 39 murders of civilians and prisoners by (or at the instruction of) members of the Australian special forces, which were subsequently covered up by ADF personnel.
 The report stated 25 ADF personnel were involved in the killings, including those who were "accessories" to the incident.
 The unlawful killings discussed by the report began in 2009, with most occurring in 2012 and 2013.

 Israel

 The Israeli foreign intelligence agency Mossad was accused by Iran of using an "artificial intelligence" machine gun controlled by a satellite in the assassination of Mohsen Fakhrizadeh.

+On 7 October 2023 the Palestinian militant group Hamas launched a surprise attack on southern Israel from the Gaza Strip, beginning the Gaza war.

 Philippines

 The Philippines was considering a purchase of the BrahMos cruise missile system in late 2020.

 Syria

 In early 2020, the Syrian Civil War flared up, with massive fighting between Syrian government forces and rebel groups in northwestern Syria.
 In March 2020, Syria claimed that a number of its soldiers had been killed in Turkish attacks.
 Turkey warned that millions of migrants might head for the EU.
 Greece suspended all asylum applications.

 In May 2020, Special UN Envoy Geir Pedersen said that warring factions had indicated some willingness to have new peace talks.

 Fighting in the Syrian Civil War continued around the areas of Idlib and Aleppo in northwestern Syria.